unic/SitecoreUrlMapper2/README.md

 - The Content Search Provider must be either SolR or Azure Search, Lucene is not supported.
 - The module assumes that Sitecore PowerShell extensions are available.

+## Development

+If you would like to extend the Module and set up a local development environment, please follow the steps described [over here](/be/docs/README.md).